mcook42/Virtual-World-for-Reddit/Documents/Use Case 3.md

 ###Extensions

- * 1: Content unavailable (server down, server not responding, Reddit down etc.)
+ * 1: All content is unavailable (server down, server not responding, Reddit down etc.)

    + 1: Give error message

    + 2: Quit application (is this appropriate, or should we let the user exit on their own?)

- * 2: Content unavailable (server down, subreddit private, Reddit down etc.) (how EXACTLY is this different from the first extension?)
+ * 2: A particular piece of content cannot be loaded (server down, subreddit private, Reddit down etc.)

    + 1: Tell user that the content is unavailable